 Tip

-Create an Outlook rule that matches the messages which you would like to save.
+1. Create an Outlook rule that matches the messages which you would like to process.
 See the Microsoft website for instructions on creating rules.

-In the “What do you want to do with the message?” step check the “perform a custom action” option.
+2. In the “What do you want to do with the message?” step select “move a copy to the specified folder”.

 Please refer to Outlook documentation for details on creating and working with rules.